 Best surf spot in the world from an ex-pro?

-Mate this is the most difficult question yet!
-Somewhere empty, perfect and clean!
+This is the most difficult question yet!
+Somewhere empty and clean.